Alexander Zverev: the consistent threat who defies betting markets

 His season-by-season breakdown:

-- 2022: 71.4% across 35 matches — a limited dataset, affected by his ankle ligament injury at Roland Garros (June 2022) which kept him off tour for months
+- 2022: 71.4% across 35 matches — limited dataset, affected by his ankle ligament injury at Roland Garros (June 2022) which kept him off tour for months

-- 2023: 69.6% across 69 matches — a full return season, rebuilding match sharpness
+- 2023: 69.6% across 69 matches — a full return season, rebuilding match sharpness after a year on the sidelines

 - 2024: 76.6% across 64 matches — his statistical peak, winning Rome (clay) and showing elite consistency

-- 2025: 70.1% across 77 matches — high volume season, 77 matches played
+- 2025: 70.1% across 77 matches — high-volume season: 77 matches played across all surfaces

 The 2022 data requires context: Zverev's catastrophic ankle injury against Nadal at Roland Garros effectively ended his season.
 His comeback across 2023 and the continued improvement into 2024 represent one of the most significant physical recoveries in recent ATP history.
 By 2024, his 76.6% win rate was the highest of any full season in our dataset.